- April 21, 2023

 Lack of Knowledge Defense

 In some situations, you may be able to claim that you were unaware of the illegal substances in your possession.
 For example, if the drugs were in a bag left by a friend in your home, you would have no reason to suspect anything illegal.
+If you find yourself facing legal issues related to drug crimes in Tampa, consult with a Tampa drug crime lawyer to understand your rights and options.

 You can only use this defense in specific situations.
 It generally also requires implicating the person to whom the drugs belonged.